davedittrich/python_secrets/README.rst

 ..

-The environment directories are for storing *all* secrets and sensitive files (e.g., backups of certificates, databases, etc.)
+The environment directories are useable for storing *all* secrets and sensitive files (e.g., backups of certificates, databases, etc.) associated with an environment.

-You can see all of the files and directories using the ``environments path``
-command:
+For convenience, there is a command ``environments tree`` that produces output similar to the Unix ``tree`` command:

 .. code-block:: shell